 Corpus Christi Self-Driving Vehicle Accidents

 Self-driving vehicles are being used only in a limited capacity so far.
 Eventually, they will be a regular part of highway traffic, if the NHTSA prediction is accurate.
-It is safe to predict that self-driving vehicle accidents and injuries will follow.
+It is safe to predict that self-driving or driverless vehicle accidents and injuries will follow.

 As motor vehicle technology changes, accidents caused by defective automation or human error will pose liability questions that the legal system will have to resolve.
 In Corpus Christi, the car accident attorneys of Herrman & Herrman will continue to work to protect the rights of people in Corpus Christi and throughout South Texas who are unjustly injured by the negligence of others.

 Contact a Corpus Christi car accident attorney at Herrman & Herrman at (361) 882-4357 if you have been injured in a car accident that may have been caused by another driver’s or car manufacturer’s negligence.
-We’ll work to resolve your as quickly as possible and seek to maximize the compensation you receive.
+We’ll work to resolve your case as quickly as possible and seek to maximize the compensation you receive.